-While there are seemingly countless survival items that you could choose to have with you for outdoor survival, there certainly are items that are more common among those who are asked what they would carry.
+There are seemingly countless survival items that you could choose to have with you for outdoor survival.
+However there certainly are items that are more common among those who are asked what they would carry.

-Note: Lets assume that we already have an amount of water and rations, and we are properly clothed for the expected season and weather forecast.
+Note: Lets assume that we already have an amount of food and water, and we are equipped with adequate clothing.

 Cutting, Combustion, Cover, Container, Cordage